Finishing “The Addict”

 Today I want to tell you how I came back from walking away.

 Do you ever take a photo and afterwards think: “This will look great after some edits?”
-Something’s off and you think you can fix it in post.
+Something’s off and you think you can fix it post.
 The colors don’t pop, or maybe it’s underexposed.
 This happens to me a lot.

 The result is always the same.
 I fool with it, yanking on sliders in my photo editor and trying every trick in the book to magically transform it into a great shot.
 I’m never happy with it.
 I try and I try, only to realize it just wasn’t a good photo after all.